Alive (Jessie J album): Promotion and release

 "Square One" was performed acoustically on a Google hangout with her fans.
 1 August 2013 saw the premiere of "It's My Party" through a second Google hangout, with Jessie playing an acoustic preview to her fans with simple guitar riff playing.
 "Excuse My Rude" premiered as a promotional single on 12 August 2013, via an official YouTube audio stream.
 "Square One" was released as a promotional single on 30 August 2013, via iTunes.
 "Sexy Lady" was used by highstreet retailer Boots to promote its No.7 brand, during a TV ad campaign in September 2013.
 After a fake track list circulated the internet and was noticed by Jessie herself, she was forced to reveal the back cover art of the album and the official track list via Twitter and Instagram.

-American version

 On 14 September 2013, Jessie J announced that the American version of the album would be pushed back because her American label "didn't feel the album would work on their territory".
 She was to record new material for it, which was rumoured to be produced by Pharrell Williams.
 In an interview, she said she planned on moving to the United States the following year in an effort to break into the country's market.
 In an interview, Jessie said she expected the American version of the album to be released in 2014.
 This idea was later scrapped for unknown reasons and she began work on a brand new album, 2014's Sweet Talker, worldwide.
-The album was released digitally and on streaming services in the US in August 2015.